jakemcc/test-refresh/README.md

     Ran 3 tests containing 3 assertions in 16 msecs
     0 failures, 0 errors.

 Your terminal will just stay like that.
 Every half a second autoexpect polls the file system to see if anything has changed.
-When there is a change your expectations are run again.
+When there is a change your code is tested again.

 autoexpect has been tested with `expectations 1.1.0` and `expectations 1.3.0`.
 It is up to you to specify what version of expectations you are using in your `project.clj` file.